 Idiot on a stolen forklift ahead

 You’re walking down the road on your way to a local pub.
 It’s a hot and sunny afternoon, unmarred by criminal activity.
 As you’re passing a construction site, a slight glint of light catches your attention.
 The sun is reflecting off keys that are dangling invitingly from the ignition of a forklift.
-It’s lunchtime, there’s nobody around.
+It’s lunchtime, and there’s nobody around.
 An important decision needs to be made: should you continue trudging onward in the blazing sun, or should you commit an act of felony theft?

 Not being a person prone to making rash decisions, you carefully weigh the pros and cons.